syedismailn-ra/Fraudulent_Claim_Detection/README.md

 ## 📌 Problem Statement

 **Global Insure** processes thousands of insurance claims annually.
 A significant proportion are fraudulent, causing substantial financial losses.
-Their existing manual inspection process is slow and detects fraud too late — often after payouts have already been made.
+Their existing manual inspection process is slow and detects fraud too late, often after payouts have already been made.

 This project builds a data-driven classification model to flag suspicious claims **early in the approval process**, minimising losses and improving operational efficiency.